AnshMittal1811/GalaxyGAN/README.md

 # AstroGAN
-Generating galaxies with controlled morphologies using GANs.
+Implementation of Generating galaxies with controlled morphologies using GANs.

 The idea is to take a morphological feature and restrict the generation to that morphology.
 Below are some examples from two datasets.
 For each example, the row on the far left is a